 You can see the flashing red lava a few feet away, lurking under smoking hot black rocks (you can feel the heat, bring water).
 And you can roast marshmallows right there.

 As the sun goes down the red shines brighter and you appreciate even more the magnificence of Pacaya before making your way down to go back to Antigua.
+Bring a sweater as it gets cold after dark.

 You can do this hike in the morning, but you won’t see the red glow as clearly as in the afternoon.